solana-developers/program-examples/CONTRIBUTING.md

 7. TypeScript, JavaScript and JSON files are formatted and linted using [Biome](https://biomejs.dev/).
 Execute the following command to format and lint your code at the root of this project before submitting a pull request:

+8. Some projects can be ignored from the building and testing process by adding the project name to the `.ghaignore` file.
+When removing or updating an example, please ensure that the example is removed from the `.ghaignore` file and there's a change in that example's directory.

 ```bash
 pnpm check:fix
 ```